rovifran/aninfo2C23/.github/ISSUE_TEMPLATE/⚙️-devops.md

 ### Implementation

 <!--
-    What needs to be built for the DevOps process to be available in the project?
+    What needs to be built for the DevOps process to be available in the project AAAAAA?
     How should this feature be implemented?
 -->